Find your care

 The symptoms of aortic occlusive disease depend on the severity of the blockage and its location in the aorta.
 Symptoms can worsen depending on how much blood flow is restricted because of the blockage.
 Sometimes symptoms can arise quickly and be so severe that urgent medical treatment is necessary.
 Other times symptoms are mild enough that treatment can be delayed until further diagnostic tests determine the cause of the disease.

 - High blood pressure

 - Abdominal pain after eating leading to weight loss

 At UCLA, we use a variety of methods to diagnose aortic occlusive disease.
-Often our doctors can make a diagnosis after a physical examination, but we also use advanced diagnostic imaging to pinpoint the exact location and assess the severity of a blockage.
+Often our doctors can make a diagnosis after a physical examination, but we also use advanced diagnostic imaging to pinpoint the exact location and assess the severity of a blockage in the aorta.
 The type of diagnostic test you will receive depends on your symptoms.
 These types of tests can include:

 - Duplex Ultrasonography

 - Ankle/ Brachial indices and segmental extremity pressures

 - CTA (computed tomography angiography)